GravityKit/GravityView/readme.txt

 = 2.17.8 on May 16, 2023 =

-* Fixed: Fatal error when adding a GravityView block in Guternberg editor
+* Fixed: Fatal error when adding a GravityView block in Gutenberg editor
 * Fixed: Error when activating an installed but deactivated View type (e.g., Maps) from within the View editor

 = 2.17.7 on May 4, 2023 =